citp/privacy-policy-historical/n/na/nat/nationwidevehiclecontracts.co.uk.md

 We and the credit reference agencies will also use the records for statistical analysis about credit.

-Please telephone us on 0800 091 9595 if you want to have details of those credit reference and fraud prevention agencies from whom we obtain and to whom we pass information about you.
+Please telephone us on 0345 811 9595 if you want to have details of those credit reference and fraud prevention agencies from whom we obtain and to whom we pass information about you.
 You have a legal right to these details.

-**Sharing your information with others**
+### Sharing your information with others

 We will keep information about you and about your agreement on our database.
 We may pass information about you and your agreement to anyone we have appointed to help administer your agreement, to your credit insurer for administration, claims handling and fraud prevention (which could include passing it to other insurers), to insurance companies or to recover amounts owing or to anyone to whom we transfer the agreement.

 You have a right to receive a copy of the information we hold about you if you apply to us in writing.
 A fee will be payable.

-**Using your information for marketing purposes**
+### Using your information for marketing purposes

 We may use your information in order to select and tell you about products and services available from us which may be of interest to you.
 We may also use your information to tell you about products and services which we can introduce from selected businesses.
 We may pass your information to agencies conducting market research for us and to selected insurers who may use it for marketing purposes.